SilvaOz/Magic-Card/README.md

 ## Installation

-To install Magic Mind Reader, simply visit the [GitHub Pages site](https://silvaoz.github.io/Magic-Card/) for the project.
+To install Magic Mind Reader, simply visit the [Pages site](https://silvaoz.github.io/Magic-Card/) for the project.

 ## Usage